 No list of the best aviation sunglasses would be complete without the mention of Ray-Bans.
-Hear the name Ray-Ban and you immediately think of the RB3025 with their iconic teardrop shape, crystal lenses, and metal frame.
+Hear the name Ray-Ban and you immediately think of the RB3025 with its iconic teardrop shape, crystal lenses, and metal frame.

-The Serengeti Summit is a good choice if you’re need a pair of sunglasses for flying but are on a budget.
+The Serengeti Summit is a good choice if you need a pair of sunglasses for flying but are on a budget.
 Pilots have had good things to say about the sunglasses’ clarity, which is largely down to the single-gradient lens.